gerardroche/sublime-phpck/README.md

 ### [Manual]

-1. [Download a Sublime PHP Completions Kit release from GitHub]
+1. [Download a release from GitHub]
-2. Unzip it and copy it to your Sublime Text `Packages` directory. *Find your `Packages` directory by clicking the `Preferences -> Browse Packages...` menu*
+2. Unzip it and copy it to your Sublime Text `Packages` directory

+*Locate your `Packages` directory by using the menu item `Preferences -> Browse Packages...`.*

 [Manual]: http://www.sublimetext.com/docs/3/packages.html
-[Download a Sublime PHP Completions Kit release from GitHub]: https://github.com/gerardroche/sublime-phpck/releases
+[Download a release from GitHub]: https://github.com/gerardroche/sublime-phpck/releases